Skip to content Skip to footer navigation

 CH Best Brand generic

-Aussie Broadband takes out this year's Best Brand NBN with a score of 88%, largely thanks to its high overall customer satisfaction score of 84%.
+Aussie Broadband takes out this year's Best Brand NBN provider with a score of 91%, thanks to its near-perfect score for internet speed (97%) and a high overall customer satisfaction score of 84%.

-This is the third year in a row that Aussie Broadband has placed first.
-It's also the third year we've had enough data to include this ISP in our Best Brand NBN scores, making it three for three.
+This is the fourth year in a row that Aussie Broadband has placed first.
+It's also the fourth year we've had enough data to include this ISP in our Best Brand NBN scores, making it four for four.

-Telstra is the second best NBN provider at 84%, after which the playing field levels out with iiNet and TPG both scoring 83%, and Optus scoring 82%.
-Second last place was Dodo & iPrimus (81%), Vodafone rounding out the field at 80%.
+iiNet is the second best NBN provider at 88%, then Dodo & iPrimus with 87%.
+Under the top three, the playing field levels out with Optus scoring 83% and TPG scoring 80%.
+Second last place was Telstra (79%), and Vodafone took out the wooden spoon with 74%.

-Most of the Best Brand NBN scores are similar compared with this time last year, varying by only 1–2%.
-Aussie Broadband's top score of 88% is a slight slip from 2022's 89%.
+Most of the Best Brand NBN scores for 2024 are very similar to last year's scores, varying by only 1–2%.
+Aussie Broadband's top score of 91% is a slight increase from 2022's 88%.

 To find out which specific services we recommend, click on the 'Recommended' box in the filters section of our broadband internet provider reviews.